Q-Diffusion: Quantizing Diffusion Models: Experiments

 \subsection{Text-guided Image Generation}

-In this section, we evaluate Q-Diffusion on Stable Diffusion pretrained on subsets of 512 $\times$ 512 LAION-5B for text-guided image generation.
-Inspired by \cite{Rombach2021HighResolutionIS}, we sample text prompts from the MS-COCO \cite{Lin2014MicrosoftCC} dataset and include them in the inputs of \algo{alg:qdiff} to generate a calibration dataset with texts condition.
+We evaluate Q-Diffusion on Stable Diffusion pretrained on subsets of 512 $\times$ 512 LAION-5B for text-guided image generation.
+Following \cite{Rombach2021HighResolutionIS}, we sample text prompts from the MS-COCO \cite{Lin2014MicrosoftCC} dataset to generate a calibration dataset with texts condition using \algo{alg:qdiff}.
 In this work, we fix the guidance strength to the default 7.5 in Stable Diffusion as the trade-off between sample quality and diversity.
 Qualitative results are shown in \fig{fig:sd_results}.
-Compared to Linear Quantization, our Q-Diffusion provides higher-quality images with more realistic details and better reflections of the semantic information.
+Compared to Linear Quantization, our Q-Diffusion provides higher-quality images with more realistic details and better demonstration of the semantic information.
+Similar performance gain is also observed in other random samples showcased in Appendix~\ref{sec:add}, and quantitatively reported in Appendix~\ref{sec:sd_score}.
 The output of the W4A8 Q-Diffusion model largely resembles the output of the full precision model.
 Interestingly, we find some diversity in the lower-level semantics between the Q-Diffusion model and the FP models, like the heading of the horse or the shape of the hat.
-Understanding how quantization contributes to this diversity shall be explored in the future.
+We leave it to future work to understand how quantization contributes to the diversity.